pburkholder/decksets/2018-04-cf-summit/text.md

 [.hide-footer]

 ^Many offices just need a static website they can update as needed.
-CMS's are overkill for them, so our sibling project Federalist lets people edit locally, push to GitHub, preview on the web, and the publish.
+CMS's are overkill for them, so our sibling project Federalist lets people edit locally, push to GitHub, preview on the web, and then publish.

 ^Federalist now hosts 119 sites for eight federal agencies, and updates are happening hundreds of time per week.